softwaresalt/.salt/AzureDevOps/user-story-req-fields.md

-# Azure DevOps Guidance: User Story Requirements"
+# Azure DevOps Guidance: User Story Requirements

 This definition is specific to Azure DevOps user stories.
 Other systems, such as Jira, will have a different set of fields with some overlaps.
 Some projects will be based on a customer's tenant that may not be customizable to includes these additional fields.
 For more details, see the section on [what a good user story looks like](/_posts/2023-02-28-azure-devops-guidance-sprint-planning.md).